yakworks/spring-icu/README.md

 messageSource bean will be setup and overrides the default.
 Should be fully backword compatible.

-Works with messages.properties in grails-app/i18n.
-Can also place your message.properties files under `src/main/resources`.
+Works with messages.properties or messages.yaml in grails-app/i18n.
+Can also place your message files under `src/main/resources`.

 ### Project layout and running tests